-MJF is a fast process that allgood surface finish and high detail levels but is currently limited to only using nylon.
+MJF is a fast process that has a good surface finish and high detail levels but is currently limited to using nylon.

 It’s noteworthy that these are only a few of the technologies that are commercially available for rapid prototyping purposes.
 Several others exist, each with its own set of pros and cons.
 They include:

-It’s certainly easy to look at a finished design on a computer monitor, but most designers will tell you that sometimes things just don’t turn out right when prototype parts are actually built.
+It’s easy to look at a finished design on a computer monitor, but most product designers will tell you that sometimes things don’t turn out right when prototype parts are built.
 The overall product may completely miss the original intent.
 With rapid prototyping, these types of product deficiencies can be recognized much earlier in the design process.

 In addition to design-intent verification, rapid prototyping is an excellent tool for identifying flaws or anomalies in the design itself.
 Traditional prototyping processes can lead to expensive and time-intensive revisions.
 With rapid prototyping, changes to the design can be made quickly using the CAD software, and the revised model can be re-sent to the 3D printer for printing.